 Areas of research and teaching specialization

-IR Theory, Security Studies, Causes of War, Nuclear Deterrence, International Organizations, Research Methodology, Modeling and Simulation
+IR Theory, Security Studies, Nuclear Deterrence, International Organizations, Modeling and Simulation

 Courses currently taught